-□ with reasonable accommodation for a disability. \
+$\hfill\square$ with reasonable accommodation for a disability.

-I understand that if I am unable to meet these standards with or without reasonable accommodations, I will be denied permission to enroll or continue in the program.
+I understand that if I am unable to meet these standards with or without reasonable accommodations, I may be denied permission to enroll or continue in the CSD program.

-Practicum Student's Signature: \\\\\ Date: \\\\\
+Practicum Student's Signature: Date:

-Printed Student's Name: \\\\\
+Printed Student's Name:

-\RESOURCES FOR STUDENTS WITH DISABILITIES: Students needing disability-related accommodation to satisfy the requirements of this program must contact Dr. Carol Deakin, Program Coordinator (carol.deakin@aamu.edu).
+RESOURCES FOR STUDENTS WITH DISABILITIES: Students needing disability-related accommodation to satisfy the requirements of this program must contact Dr. Diana Blakeney-Billings, Program Coordinator (diana.billings@aamu.edu).
 In addition, the University provides environmental and programmatic access for persons with documented disabilities as defined in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disability Act of 1990.
 Any student who desires information or assistance in arranging needed services for a disabling condition should contact the Director of Special Students Services, Student Center, Room 203, (256) 372-4263.